 Fast Twitch Muscle Fiber.

-A proper strength and conditioning regime like the Ace Pitcher Handbook, is based around developing fast twitch muscle fiber.
-This is important to increase pitching velocity, because when adding a little more velocity to a pitch, you must recruit more muscle fiber within your muscular system to make this happen.
+A proper strength and conditioning regime like the Ace Pitcher Handbook is based on developing fast twitch muscle fibers.
+This is important to increase pitching velocity because when adding a little more velocity to a pitch, you must recruit more muscle fiber within your muscular system to make this happen.
 We have already talked about where that muscle fiber should come from, now you need to learn how to develop more muscle fiber in the correct places of your system.
 Spending most of your time in the weight room sitting on cushioned machines, isn’t the answer.
 Start with the “Beginner Pitching Workout” and then you can move to the “Fusion System” in the Ace Pitcher Handbook at the bottom.